puranik3/edx-aws-cloud-practitioner-essentials/README.md

         - __BEST PRACTICE__: are ideal for situations in which access to services or resources needs to be granted temporarily, instead of long-term

 ### AWS Organizations
+- suppose that your company has multiple AWS accounts
+- This is a service used to consolidate and manage multiple AWS accounts within a central location
+- Helps group tons of AWS accounts according to business functions (HR, Legal, FInance, Engineering etc.) and manage accounts without much pain
+- When you __create an organization__
+    - automatically creates a __root__
+        - the parent container for all the accounts in the organization
+- __Service Control Policies (SCPs)__
+    - centrally control permissions for the accounts in your organization using it
+    - enable you to place restrictions on the AWS services, resources, and individual API actions that __users and roles in each account__ can access
+- Consolidated billing is another feature
+- __Organizational Units__
+    - group accounts into _Organizational Units (OUs)__ to make it easier to manage accounts with similar business or security requirements
+    - When you apply a policy to an OU, all the accounts in the OU automatically inherit the permissions specified in the policy
+    - By organizing separate accounts into OUs, you can more easily isolate workloads or applications that have specific security requirements.
+For instance, if your company has accounts that can access only the AWS services that meet certain regulatory requirements, you can put these accounts into one OU.
+Then, you can attach a policy to the OU that blocks access to all other AWS services that do not meet the regulatory requirements.
+- __Example__
+    - Imagine that your company has separate AWS accounts for the finance, information technology (IT), human resources (HR), and legal departments.
+You decide to consolidate these accounts into a single organization so that you can administer them from a central location.
+When you create the organization, this establishes the root.
+    - In designing your organization, you consider the business, security, and regulatory needs of each department.
+You use this information to decide which departments group together in OUs.
+    - The finance and IT departments have requirements that do not overlap with those of any other department.
+You bring these accounts into your organization to take advantage of benefits such as consolidated billing, but you do not place them into any OUs.
+    - The HR and legal departments need to access the same AWS services and resources, so you place them into an OU together.
+Placing them into an OU enables you to attach policies that apply to both the HR and legal departments' AWS accounts.
+    - __Even though you have placed these accounts into OUs, you can continue to provide access for users, groups, and roles through IAM__
+    - By grouping your accounts into OUs, you can more easily give them access to the services and resources that they need.
+You also prevent them from accessing any services or resources that they do not need.

+### Compliance
+- you may need to uphold specific standards
+- an audit or inspection will ensure that the company has met those standards
+- __AWS Artifact__
+    - a service that provides on-demand access to AWS security and compliance reports and select online agreements
+    - consists of two main sections
+        - AWS Artifact Agreements
+        - AWS Artifact Reports
+- __AWS Artifact Agreements__
+    - Suppose that your company needs to sign an agreement with AWS regarding your use of certain types of information throughout AWS services.
+You can do this through AWS Artifact Agreements.

+In AWS Artifact Agreements, you can review, accept, and manage agreements for an individual account and for all your accounts in AWS Organizations.
+Different types of agreements are offered to address the needs of customers who are subject to specific regulations, such as the Health Insurance Portability and Accountability Act (HIPAA).

+AWS Artifact Reports
+Next, suppose that a member of your company’s development team is building an application and needs more information about their responsibility for complying with certain regulatory standards.
+You can advise them to access this information in AWS Artifact Reports.

+AWS Artifact Reports provide compliance reports from third-party auditors.
+These auditors have tested and verified that AWS is compliant with a variety of global, regional, and industry-specific security standards and regulations.
+AWS Artifact Reports remains up to date with the latest reports released.
+You can provide the AWS audit artifacts to your auditors or regulators as evidence of AWS security controls.

+The following are some of the compliance reports and regulations that you can find within AWS Artifact.
+Each report includes a description of its contents and the reporting period for which the document is valid.

+Customer Compliance Center
+The Customer Compliance Center contains resources to help you learn more about AWS compliance.

+In the Customer Compliance Center, you can read customer compliance stories to discover how companies in regulated industries have solved various compliance, governance, and audit challenges.

+You can also access compliance whitepapers and documentation on topics such as:

+AWS answers to key compliance questions

+An overview of AWS risk and compliance

+An auditing security checklist

+Additionally, the Customer Compliance Center includes an auditor learning path.
+This learning path is designed for individuals in auditing, compliance, and legal roles who want to learn more about how their internal operations can demonstrate compliance using the AWS Cloud.